 CAPABILITY · OPS & BACK-OFFICE

-Handles scheduling, document drafting, internal Q&A, and routine staff requests via Slack or email.
-Routes tasks to the right person, follows up on blockers, and keeps the owner out of the day-to-day.
+Handles scheduling, document drafting, internal Q&A, and routine staff requests in team chat or email.
+Routes tasks to the right person, follows up on blockers, and keeps the owner out of the busywork.
 Self-hosted path available for data-sensitive clients.

 The math on a full-time EA rarely works for a seven- or eight-person firm.
-A dedicated executive assistant runs $55,000–$75,000 in salary before benefits, PTO, and the six weeks it takes to onboard them to your calendar preferences, your CRM, your travel vendors, and the way you like agendas formatted.
-Most owner-operators at that stage are doing the EA work themselves — fielding scheduling threads that take four back-and-forth emails to resolve, blocking an hour before every client call to pull background they already have somewhere in their inbox, drafting the same meeting recap email with the same five bullet points, and chasing the contact they forgot to log in the CRM three days after the conversation.
+A dedicated executive assistant runs $55,000 to $75,000 in salary before benefits, PTO, and the six weeks it takes to onboard them to your calendar preferences, your CRM, your travel vendors, and the way you like agendas formatted.
+So most owner-operators at that stage do the EA work themselves.
+They field scheduling threads that take four emails to resolve.
+They block an hour before every client call to pull background that already lives somewhere in their inbox.
+They draft the same recap email with the same five bullet points, then forget to log the contact in the CRM until three days later.

-The Admin Assistant build is scoped to the tasks that consume time without requiring judgment.
-Scheduling runs through your calendar with awareness of your buffer rules and travel time.
-Research briefs get pulled from public sources and your own notes before a call, formatted the way you actually use them.
-Short-form writing — follow-up emails, meeting agendas, brief status summaries — gets drafted and queued for your one-touch approval rather than written from scratch.
-CRM records get updated from meeting notes without manual data entry.
-Travel and logistics get coordinated within the parameters you set.
-Reminders and follow-up nudges fire on the schedule you define.
+The Admin Assistant build takes the tasks that eat time without needing judgment.
+Scheduling runs through your calendar with your buffer rules and travel time baked in.
+Research briefs get pulled from public sources and your own notes before a call, formatted the way you actually read them.
+Follow-up emails, agendas, and short status summaries get drafted and queued for one-touch approval instead of written from scratch.
+CRM records update from meeting notes without manual entry.
+Travel and logistics get coordinated inside the limits you set.
+Reminders and nudges fire on the schedule you define.

-What it doesn't do is handle calls that require your professional judgment, client-relationship decisions, or anything where being wrong has real consequences.
-Those escalate to you — cleanly, with the relevant context attached — so you're making the call, not hunting for the background.
-The system lives where you already work: Slack, email, or SMS, depending on your preference.
-It doesn't require a new app, a new login, or a new habit.
-You message it the same way you'd message a person, and it handles the task or asks the one clarifying question it needs before moving.
+It does not touch calls that need your professional judgment, client-relationship decisions, or anything where being wrong has real cost.
+Those escalate to you cleanly, with the context attached, so you make the call instead of hunting for the background.
+The assistant lives where you already work: team chat, email, or SMS.
+No new app, no new login, no new habit.
+You message it the way you'd message a person, and it either handles the task or asks the one question it needs before moving.

-The build takes three to four weeks.
-The first week is scoping — we map exactly which recurring tasks make sense to hand off and which ones stay with you.
+Build takes three to four weeks.
+Week one is scoping, where we map which recurring tasks make sense to hand off and which stay with you.
 Weeks two and three are build and integration.
-Week four is tuning: we run it alongside your real workload, watch where it hesitates or over-escalates, and tighten the routing rules until the signal-to-noise ratio is right.
-After that, the retainer covers ongoing tuning as your workflow shifts and integration maintenance when the tools it touches push breaking updates.
+Week four is tuning: we run it against your real workload, watch where it hesitates or over-escalates, and tighten the routing until the signal-to-noise is right.
+After that, support covers ongoing tuning as your workflow shifts and integration upkeep when the tools it touches push breaking updates.

 Use cases

-• A solo consultant books twelve client calls a month.
-Scheduling threads eat forty minutes per booking.
-After the build, a single message to the assistant resolves each booking in one exchange — the client gets a link, the consultant gets a confirmed event with pre-call prep notes already attached.
+- A solo consultant books twelve client calls a month, and scheduling threads eat forty minutes per booking.
+After the build, one message resolves each booking: the client gets a link, the consultant gets a confirmed event with pre-call prep already attached.

-• A real estate agent runs fifteen active showings per week.
-The assistant queues the day's showing schedule each morning, texts confirmation reminders to buyers, and logs post-showing notes from a voice memo into the CRM — without the agent touching a keyboard between appointments.
+- A real estate agent runs fifteen showings a week.
+Each morning the assistant queues the schedule, texts confirmation reminders to buyers, and logs post-showing notes from a voice memo into the CRM without the agent touching a keyboard.

-• A managing partner at a boutique law firm spends ninety minutes every Sunday night on the week's calendar and agenda prep.
-The assistant handles both — reviewing the calendar, pulling relevant case notes or client background for each meeting, and drafting a Monday briefing the partner edits in ten.
+- A managing partner at a boutique law firm spends ninety minutes every Sunday on calendar and agenda prep.
+The assistant reviews the week, pulls case notes and client background for each meeting, and drafts a Monday briefing the partner edits in ten minutes.

-• A government contractor proposal manager tracks deadlines across six active bids.
-The assistant monitors due-date fields in the project tracker and sends a daily digest of upcoming milestones, flags any deadline within five business days, and drafts the internal reminder email for the team — no.
+- A proposal manager tracks deadlines across six active bids.
+The assistant watches due-date fields in the project tracker, sends a daily digest of upcoming milestones, flags anything due within five business days, and drafts the internal reminder for the team.

-• An insurance broker follows up with prospects across a sixty-day pipeline.
-The assistant monitors last-contact dates in the CRM and drafts personalized follow-up emails for any prospect past the defined touch interval, queuing them for one-click send rather than requiring the broker to write each.
+- An insurance broker works a sixty-day pipeline.
+The assistant watches last-contact dates in the CRM, drafts personalized follow-ups for any prospect past the touch interval, and queues them for one-click send instead of making the broker write each.

-• An accounting firm manager handles inbound staff questions about PTO balances, reimbursement policy, and internal process documentation.
-The assistant answers from a connected knowledge base, handles the eighty percent of questions it can resolve completely, and escalates the rest with context.
+- An accounting firm manager fields staff questions about PTO balances, reimbursement policy, and internal process docs.
+The assistant answers from a connected knowledge base, resolves the routine eighty percent on its own, and escalates the rest with context.

 What’s included